willshersystems/ansible-sshd/README.md

 Using these variables, you can use your own custom templates.
 With the above default templates, the name of the installed ssh service will be provided by the `sshd_service` variable.

+* `sshd_manage_firewall`

+If set to *true*, the the SSH port(s) will be opened in firewall.
+Note, this works only on Red Hat based OS.
+The default is *false*.

+NOTE: `sshd_manage_firewall` is limited to *adding* ports.
+It cannot be used for *removing* ports.
+If you want to remove ports, you will need to use the firewall system role directly.

+* `sshd_manage_selinux`

+If set to *true*, the the selinux will be configured to allow sshd listening on the given SSH port(s).
+Note, this works only on Red Hat based OS.
+The default is *false*.

+NOTE: `sshd_manage_selinux` is limited to *adding* policy.
+It cannot be used for *removing* policy.
+If you want to remove ports, you will need to use the selinux system role directly.

 * `sshd`